Prescient Commentary

 Copper yesterday recorded its largest percentage gain from prior close-to-high (+17.8%) so far this century, the day’s net gain (+10.1%) ranking third-most.
 This morning, the red metal is at present +3.3% and ’tis the only BEGOS Market above its Neutral Zone; below same is Gold, and session volatility is mostly light, save for Copper having thus far traced 148% of its EDTR (see Market Ranges).
 Going ’round the Market Values horn for the five primary BEGOS components in real-time: the Bond shows as -2^01 points “low” vis-à-vis its smooth valuation line, the Euro as +0.0098 points “high”, Gold as -120 points “low”, Oil as +1.14 points “high”, and the Spoo as +164 points “high”.
 Q2 Earnings Season is underway.
-And the Econ Baro looks to May’s Wholesale Inventories.
+The Econ Baro looks to May’s Wholesale Inventories.
+And late in the session come the FOMC’s Minutes from its 17-18 June Meeting.

 Very early on this morning as we go into motion, the Euro, Swiss Franc and Spoo all are at present above today’s Neutral Zones; the balance of the BEGOS Markets are within same, and volatility is light, given the hour.
 As anticipated, Oil’s “Baby Blues” (see Market Trends) of linreg consistency have just slipped below their 0%, indicative of the trend having rotated to negative.
 Too, those for both the Euro and Swiss Franc are showing the initial signs of rolling very after having been “on the ceiling” of late.
 Our best Market Rhythm for the Bond (by which a profit target is sought rather than a pure swing) is its daily MACD having confirmed a negative crossing to start the session: better than 3 fully points of gain have followed 7 of the past 10 crossovers.
 And late in the session for the Econ Baro comes May’s Consumer Credit.